 - Hormone replacement therapy (HRT)

-- Prenatal vitamins and any vitamins taken for a medical condition
+- Any vitamins taken for a medical condition

 - Mental health counseling